Christine Simpson -- Orangeburg

-ORANGEBURG -- Christine Simpson, 56, of 146 Nadine Lane, Cordova, died March 19, 2021, at the Regional Medical Center after a brief illness.
+ORANGEBURG -- Christine Simpson, 56, of 146 Nadine Lane, died March 19, 2021, at the Regional Medical Center following a brief illness.

+The funeral will be held at noon Saturday, March 27, 2021, at Unity Fellowship Community Church, with Pastor Jerome Anderson officiating.

+The body will be placed in the church for viewing at 11 a.m.

 The family will be receiving limited guests due to COVID-19.